-The last revision of this standard was issued in December 2013.
+The last revision of ASOP No. 4 was issued in December 2013.

-In response to specific requests for changes in the Actuarial Standards of Practice and other activity related to public pension plans, in July 2014 the ASB issued a Request for Comments on the topic of ASOPs and Public Pension Plan Funding and Accounting.
+In response to specific requests for changes in the ASOPs and other activity related to public pension plans, in July 2014 the ASB issued a Request for Comments on the topic of ASOPs and Public Pension Plan Funding and Accounting.
 Over 50 comment letters were received covering a wide variety of potential ASB actions.
 In December 2014, the ASB formed the Pension Task Force and charged it with reviewing these comments and other relevant reports and input to develop recommendations for ASB next steps.
-In July 2015, the ASB held a public hearing on the proposed actuarial standards of practice applicable to actuarial work regarding public plans.
+In July 2015, the ASB held a public hearing on actuarial standards of practice applicable to actuarial work regarding public plans.
 The Pension Task Force provided its report to the ASB in February 2016.
 The report included suggestions for changes to the ASOPs that would apply to all areas of pension practice.
 In June 2016, the ASB directed its Pension Committee to draft appropriate modifications to the actuarial standards of practice, in accordance with ASB procedures, to implement the suggestions of the Pension Task Force.
-The changes in this exposure draft, and in exposure drafts of ASOP No. 27 and ASOP No. 35 issued together with this exposure draft, modify the standards to implement the Pension Task Force suggestions.